The Art of Inboxing

 4. What you send is who you are

-While the primary signals today are recipient engagement, most filters also check content of the email.
+While the primary signals today are recipient engagement, most filters also check the content of the email.
 A large list of what can typically trigger alerts can be found on the SpamAssassin website.
 Keep in mind that this list is only an indication of spam flags.
 Different filters use different algorithms to detect spammy content.

 Some other things to avoid are below: